Balâtre, Belgium

 Balâtre (/fr/; Balåsse) is a village of Wallonia and a district of the municipality of Jemeppe-sur-Sambre, located in the province of Namur, Belgium.

 Balâtre was its own municipality until the fusion of the Belgian municipalities in 1977 when it merged with Jemeppe-sur-Sambre.
 Balâtre is on the northern bank of the river Ligny.

 History

+Balâtre Castle, in the centre of the village, dates from the early 13th century.
 The village of Balâtre was a location defended by the Prussian army throughout the Battle of Ligny on 16 June 1815.